 Capital expenditures for many businesses, especially small businesses with little cash flow, can be difficult to cover.
 IT infrastructure can be very costly to build out a data center.
 Necessary considerations generally include adequate storage, compute, performance, and other aspects of infrastructure including HVAC and electrical.

 Backups, although critical, are a function that is often difficult to show a tangible benefit from normal day-to-day operations when there is no data loss.
 This is especially true when getting C-levels to sign off on the major capital expenditure that may be needed for backup infrastructure.

 A major advantage of cloud-to-cloud backups is the lack of infrastructure cost.
 The service can begin immediately after signing up for a cloud-to-cloud backup service and is generally a simple “per-user” cost model.
 This makes the spending on backups much more “palatable” for most businesses and is a simple monthly expenditure.

-There are many advantages tied with OpEx spending as opposed to CapEx expenditures.
+There are many advantages tied to OpEx spending as opposed to CapEx expenditures.
 These include: